-There are many who are not in the trenches that could act as a modern day Haym Solomon or a Robert Morris.
+There are many who are not in the trenches that could act as a modern day Haym Salomon or a Robert Morris.
 Both men played a crucial role in the funding of the Revolutionary War.
-(Solomon’s name is often spelled Salomon.)
+(Salomon’s name is often spelled Solomon.)

 The Treaty of Paris was signed on September 3rd, 1783, and ended the Revolutionary War, but the financial problems of the newly established Country were not.
 It was Haym Salomon who managed, time-after-time, to raise the money to bailout the debt ridden government.